testersakage/mineclonia-jtest/CONTRIBUTING.md

 Contributions which fix bugs or incomplete features are always welcome.
 Contributions of Minecraft features not yet implemented in Mineclonia are also welcome but should be complete before their inclusion.

 Assets like sounds and textures must come from sources which allow their use.
+We generally prefer to use textures from pixel perfection when available, but they have to be checked beforehand because in some cases they are modified Minecraft textures which prevents their use.

 Mineclonia has a minimum supported Luanti version which is defined in game.conf.
 When making contributions one should avoid relying on engine